 China Markets Rally As Authorities Take Steps To Lift Sentiment

-The CSI 300 Index of mainland stocks rallied as much as 5.5% early Monday before paring more than half of the gains by the mid-day break.
-Some brokerage stocks surged by the 10% limit on optimism over increased trading activity.
-The yuan edged higher while government bonds fell.
+The CSI 300 Index of mainland shares rallied as much as 5.5% early Monday before paring, with some brokerage stocks rising by the limit.
+The Hang Seng China Enterprises Index rose 4.1%, while the Hang Seng Index advanced more than 3%.

-Traders had been expecting more forceful steps after recent efforts by authorities failed to arrest the market’s slide.
-Measures announced Sunday included a reduction in the levy charged on stock trades to 0.1% to 0.05% as of Aug.
-28, the first cut since 2008.
-The China Securities Regulatory Commission also restricted share sales by top stakeholders at firms whose stock prices have fallen below certain levels.
-It cut margin ratios for leveraged trades and said it will slow the pace of IPOs citing “recent market conditions.”
+The levy charged on stock trades will drop from 0.1% to 0.05% as of Aug.
+28, the Ministry of Finance said in a statement Sunday, in a move to “invigorate capital markets and boost investor confidence.”
+The reduction is the first since 2008.

+The China Securities Regulatory Commission also restricted share sales by top stakeholders at firms whose stock prices have fallen below IPO levels or net asset levels and lowered margin ratios for leveraged trades, moves that investors said were a surprise.
+The regulator stated it will slow the pace of IPOs citing “recent market conditions,” without giving details on how it would do so.
-The raft of changes this time are expected to bring the equivalent of 750 billion yuan ($103 billion) of new funds into the market per year, according to estimates from Huatai Securities.

 “The scale, force and speed of the measures all beat expectations,” China International Capital Corp. analysts including Pu Han wrote in a note.
 “The increasing force of the policy tools will lift market confidence, amplifying the positive signal for the market.”

-Traders said the latest measures may have a shot at lifting markets, though questions remain on how long the rally will last in the absence of concrete steps to revive the real economy.
-Key equity indexes quickly trimmed their opening gains on Monday, while foreign investors were again sellers of onshore shares on a net basis, underscoring concern that China’s economic slowdown is due to structural and entrenched problems that are hard to fix.
+Traders said the measures announced in the latest round may have a shot at lifting markets, though questions remain on how long it will last in the absence of concrete steps to revive the real economy.
+Key indexes already trimmed their opening gains on Monday, while foreign investors were again sellers of onshore shares on a net basis, underscoring concern that China’s economic slowdown is due to structural and entrenched problems that are hard to fix.

-China last cut the stamp duty in April 2008, reducing it to 0.1% to support the market after a plunge, triggering a 9.3% rally in the Shanghai Composite in the following session and spurring a bull run into the next year.
-The gauge rose as much as 5.1% on Monday.
-In May 2007, authorities had raised the rate to 0.3% to cool a rally that was drawing more than 300,000 new investors a day.
+China last cut the stamp duty in April 2008, reducing it to 0.1% to support the market after a plunge, spurring a bull run the following year.
+The year prior, in May 2007, it raised the rate to 0.3% to cool a rally that was drawing more than 300,000 new investors a day.
+On the session following the 2008 cut, the Shanghai Composite rallied 9.3%.

-The CSRC’s restriction on share sales by major stakeholders applies to firms whose stock prices have fallen below IPO levels or net asset levels, or those that have not given out enough dividends.
-Less than half of the onshore firms are trading above both book value and IPO price, according to data compiled by Bloomberg.

-“New restrictions on share sales in effect keep around 250 billion yuan of funds from selling, and bring the strongest benefit to liquidity” among the measures, Huatai Securities analysts including Wang Yi wrote in a note.
+The raft of changes this time are expected to bring the equivalent of 750 billion yuan ($103 billion) of new funds into the market per year, according to estimates from Huatai Securities.
+“New restrictions on share sales in effect keep around 250 billion yuan of funds from selling, and bring the strongest benefit to liquidity” among the measures, wrote analysts including Wang Yi.

-Meanwhile, some property stocks jumped by daily limits as the regulator said the embattled sector is exempt from new restrictions on refinancing.

-China’s stock slump has likely reached a level that policymakers can no longer turn a blind eye to.
-As households suffer from a shrinking wealth effect from the property crisis, invigorating capital markets has become even more crucial.
+The market response to stimulus measures has become increasingly muted in recent weeks.
+On Friday, the unveiling of property stimulus measures sparked an initial flurry of buying, with China’s benchmark CSI 300 Index reversing losses.
+However, the gauge resumed declines after about 10 minutes and ended the day down 0.4%.

+Down about 8% so far in August, an index of the nation’s shares listed in Hong Kong is still one of the world’s worst performers among more than 90 equity gauges tracked by Bloomberg.

 ‘Bazooka’ Needed